 Here are seven common mistakes companies make when building a new site.

-The first steps in building your Picture1-2new website should include establishing your brand voice, buyer personas and website goals.
+The first steps in building your new website should include establishing your brand voice, buyer personas and website goals.
 If you jump into your project without a clear vision, you are bound to struggle with consistent messaging and imagery.
 Plus, a lack of strategy makes it impossible to direct the buyer’s journey in a consistent way.

 You might be itching to jump in and just get your site underway.
 However, starting at the very beginning with strategy planning can help you avoid extra steps down the road.
 Ask your team questions like: